How Do Payday Loans Affect Your Credit Score? What You Need to Know

 The bottom line

 Make your payments on time, every time.
 Try to avoid taking out any more payday loans since those are so difficult to repay and are what got you in trouble in the first place.
-In fact, more than 90% of payday loan borrowers end up regretting their payday loan.
+In fact, more than 90% of payday loan borrowers regret their payday loan.

 If you’re struggling to keep up with your payday loans, DebtHammer can help.
-We specialize in helping people get out of the payday loan trap, so if you’re looking to avoid defaulting and damaging your credit score, contact us today.
+We specialize in helping people escape the payday loan trap, so if you’re looking to avoid defaulting and damaging your credit score, contact us today.